 Focus on Security

-- Security guards patrolling the grounds
+- Hire security guards to patrol the grounds

 Create a Sense of Community